-- The BBC would not put in place a content management approach which did not enable citizens and consumers to access and use broadcast content under either current or future legislation. - The Freeview HD content management proposal: - fully respects all existing access and usage rights in respect of broadcast content; - is equivalent to HD content management provisions applied on other platforms; and - has the flexibility to accommodate future developments in copyright law. - Critically, the proposed approach will not: - o prevent consumers from viewing, time-shifting or flexibly sharing HD content within their own homes for their own use; - prevent the legitimate viewing, copying or replay of HD content for educational, criticism, review or reporting purposes; - o apply to any existing standard definition reception and recording systems; or - o create any restriction on the ability to make standard definition copies of content which is broadcast in an HD format. - As detailed in Appendix 2, consumers will never be prevented from making a minimum of two digital HD format copies of all broadcast content.
-Consumers will also be able to make unlimited standard definition copies of all HD content. - Educational establishments will also be able to make comprehensive use of HD broadcast content including, where necessary, making copies of broadcast content on Blu-ray or compatible networked devices (e.g. computers with DTCP-compatible client software). - The BBC notes that were UK law to be amended so as to permit 'format-shifting', as proposed by the Gowers Review, the Freeview HD content management standard already supports the transfer of digital copies of content onto other devices.
+- Critically, the proposed approach will not: - prevent consumers from viewing, time-shifting or flexibly sharing HD content within their own homes for their own use; - prevent the legitimate viewing, copying or replay of HD content for educational, criticism, review or reporting purposes; - apply to any existing standard definition reception and recording systems; or - create any restriction on the ability to make standard definition copies of content which is broadcast in an HD format. - As detailed in Appendix 2, consumers will never be prevented from making a minimum of two digital HD format copies of all broadcast content.
+Consumers will also be able to make unlimited standard definition copies of all HD content. - Educational establishments will also be able to make comprehensive use of HD broadcast content including, where necessary, making copies of broadcast content on Blu-ray or compatible networked devices (e.g. computers with DTCP-compatible client software). - The BBC notes that were UK law to be amended so as to permit 'format-shifting', as proposed by the Gowers Review7, the Freeview HD content management standard already supports the transfer of digital copies of content onto other devices.
 Even in the most restrictive content management state, consumers are able to transfer a minimum of one additional HD copy onto other devices, including portable devices, with the only requirement being that encryption is preserved to prevent uploading of this HD content to the internet.
 Where a less restrictive content state is signalled, citizens and consumers will be able to make unlimited copies of HD content.